MoisesGarciaRojas/Energy-Measurement-and-Cloud-Data-Storage/README.md

 ### Files description

-* CRC16.py: A module to perform Cyclic Redundancy Test of 16 bits on the data received from the PZEM-004T-100A(V3.0) sensor
+* CRC16.py: A module to perform Cyclic Redundancy Test of 16 bits on the data received from the PZEM-004T-100A(V3.0) sensor (the generator polynomial and the seed value can be modified to match other applications)
-* PZEM_100A_v3.py: Module whith methods to interact with the PZEM-004T-100A(V3.0) sensor through RS-232
+* PZEM_100A_v3.py: Module whith methods to interact with the PZEM-004T-100A(V3.0) sensor through RS-232 (This module is intended to provide simple communication functionalities between the FiPy board and the PZEM sensor, and are enough for the current project.
+If more complex interactions are required the user must modifiy the code)
 * boot.py: Empty file which is required by the device to work properly (it should contain a script to boot the device in case de boot-GPIO is in use)
 * main.py: main script that interacts with the PZEM-004T-100A(V3.0) sensor
 * README.md: General explanation of the project